niklasnorin/red-thesis/source/20-appendix-stopwatch.md

 3. For every time the count changes, it updates all the output GPIO's controlling the 7-segment displays representing the count

 ## Stopwatch Emulated Hardware Application
 The application which emulates the connected hardware.
-It both handles the GPIO interface, and has a web-server which the user connects to when he wants to control the stopwatch.
+It both handles the GPIO interface, and has a web-server which the user connects to when he wants to control the stopwatch, as shown in Figure \ref{a_2}.

 ![Starting and stopping the stopwatch \label{a_2}](source/figures/appendix_a_2.png)